tmpbci/LJ/README.md

 In webui/index.html change the ws ip adress to the server IP or 127.0.0.1 if client computer = laser server computer.

-Using the same idea check all ip address in mainy.conf.
+Using the same idea check all ip address in LJ.conf.

 For network Gurus : bind to all network interface scheme is not working yet.